 Arbitrage: Arbitrating is the process of exploiting marketing inefficiencies by taking advantage of the price difference between two or more markets.

-Authority: Authority typically refers to a website or webpage's ranking potential on the SERPs.
-There are 5 key factors which contribute to a site or page's authority, they are: link equity (quality and quantity), website age, traffic trends and web content.
+Authority: Authority typically refers to a website or web page's ranking potential on the SERPs.
+There are 5 key factors which contribute to a site or page's authority.
+They are link equity (quality and quantity), website age, traffic trends and web content.

 Authority Site: An authority site refers to a website which contains many high quality incoming links and as a result is an authority within it's selected field.
 An authority website is most likely to have high PageRank, online visibility and SERP ranking placements.